Southwest High School (Minnesota): History

-Controversies and incidents

-On March 2, 2018, there were several fights between students during the school's lunch period.
-School officials had known of the possibility and administrators had reached out to the students every hour beforehand to no avail.
-The police were not called, but fifteen school resource officers from other schools were brought in for backup.
+2018 walkout incident

 On March 14, 2018, exactly one month after the Stoneman Douglas High School shooting in Parkland, Florida, students at Southwest participated in a nationwide walkout to honor the victims of the shooting and protest gun violence.
-During the walkout a student across the street from campus waved a "Trump" flag.
+During the walkout, a student across the street from campus waved a "Trump" flag.
 Eight students confronted him, taking his flag and assaulting him.
 The student sustained minor injuries and a camera he was holding was damaged.
-Minneapolis Police stated that a school resource officer stopped the confrontation.
+Minneapolis Police stated that a school resource officer stopped the altercation.

 Demographics

 The demographic breakdown of the 1,918 students enrolled in 2021-2022 was: